Aryan-561/Basic-Calculator/README.md

-# Basic-Calculator
+# Simple-Calculator
-Code of basic calculator make with HTML ,CSS and with JS logic.
+Code of simple calculator make with HTML ,CSS and with JS logic.